cardboard-iguana/cardboard-iguana.com/log/2022-03-13-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ### Finding IDORs in Unpredictable IDs

-Okay, this is a silly section...
-Unpredictable IDs can't, well, be predicted.
+Okay, this is a silly section… Unpredictable IDs can't, well, be predicted.
 You can still see if you have an IDOR by creating two accounts, performing some actions in parallel, and then seeing if you can view resources from one account while logged in as another.
 This process can help you determine *if* a system has an IDOR vulnerability, but unfortunately doesn't really help you get at any information using it.

 ### Where Are IDORs Located?